 “If It Ain’t Broke…”

-I polled some of the engineers at Backblaze to get their sense as to whether they’d consider changing from Subversion.
+I polled some of the engineers at Backblaze to get their sense as to whether they’d consider changing from SVN.
 There was some enthusiasm for moving to GIT and a couple of votes for Mercurial, but the most prevalent sentiment was “if it ain’t broke, don’t fix it.”
 There was also a realization that at some point change could be inevitable as the team continued to grow in size and product continued to increase in scope, but right now the team can still “Grok” the system using SVN.

-Would You Switch from Subversion?
+Would You Switch From Subversion?